Goal: $6,000 to help 80 children

 Mission Project Specifics

-This project seeks to raise $6,000 for educational scholarships so that 80 children from broken homes can go to school rather than beg on the streets. $75 in STEP funds will provide each child with a school uniform and shoes, school supplies a book bag or a jacket.
+This project seeks to raise $6,000 for educational scholarships so that 80 children from broken homes can go to school rather than beg on the streets. $75 in STEP funds will provide each child with a school uniform and shoes, school supplies and a book bag or jacket.

 Connect to this Mission Project

 Boonmee holding another boy on his shoulders at the home for street boys.
-He was found begging on the streets to earn money for his parents who are opium addicts.
-Today Boonmee is in high school and dreaming about what he wants to do in the future.
+He was found begging on the streets to earn money for his parents, who are opium addicts.
+Today, Boonmee is in high school and dreaming about what he wants to do in the future.